A two-table theorem for a disordered Chinese restaurant process: Two-table theorem: Proof of Theorem

-Proposition \ref{prop:two-largest-exponents} can be seen as an analog of Theorem \ref{th:two_tables} where we have replaced the tables with their growth rates.
-In order to establish Theorem \ref{th:two_tables} we need to argue that $\exp(\Theta^{(j)}(t))$ is a good approximation of the size of the $j$-th largest table.
-This is true for tables that are `old', hence we need to show that `new' tables can be dismissed.
+Proposition~\ref{prop:two-largest-exponents} can be seen as an analog of Theorem~\ref{th:two_tables} where we have replaced the tables with their growth rates.
+To establish Theorem~\ref{th:two_tables} we need to argue that $\exp(\Theta^{(j)}(t))$ is a good approximation of the size of the $j$-th largest table.